nathancahill/flask-inputs/README.md

     # safely use request.args.get('cat')
 ```

-### Error message responses
+### Better error messages

-Both APIs and web app users benefit from better error responses.
-It's easy to do this with Flask-Inputs:
+Both APIs and web app users benefit from better error messages.
+It's easy to do this with Flask-Inputs since the input errors all surface in the same place:

 ```python
 if not inputs.validate():